elixirschool/elixirschool/lessons/en/storage/mnesia.md

 ## Getting Started

-Since Mnesia is part of the Erlang Runtime System, we access it using the colon syntax for Erlang interoperability.
-Let's start by aliasing it for convenience:
+Since Mnesia is part of the Erlang Runtime System, we access it using the colon syntax for Erlang interoperability but we can give it a more familiar feel if we start by aliasing it for convenience:

 ```elixir
 iex> alias :mnesia, as: Mnesia
 ```

-Throughout this lesson, we'll use this approach to make our code more readable.
+We'll use this approach throughout this lesson to make our code more readable and familiar.

 ### Creating a Schema